mbenav3/ibm-iotp-maximo-node-red/README.md

 ![A screenshot of a cell phone Description automatically generated](./media/image4.png)

-7. Your app is ready when the Build and Deploy stages are successfully
+6. Your app is ready when the Build and Deploy stages are successfully
     executed: ![A screenshot of a social media post Description automatically generated](./media/image5.png)

-8. Once both stages are successful, navigate back to your deployment Toolchain overview page using the breadcrumbs on the top left part of the page
+7. Once both stages are successful, navigate back to your deployment Toolchain overview page using the breadcrumbs on the top left part of the page

 ![A screenshot of a cell phone Description automatically generated](./media/image6.png)

-9. Your Delivery Pipeline will now also indicate that the task was successfully executed.
+8. Your Delivery Pipeline will now also indicate that the task was successfully executed.

 ![A screenshot of a cell phone Description automatically generated](./media/image7.png)

-10. Now that your Node-RED instance is ready, click on the *Visit App URL* on the top right section of your screen.
-Follow the wizard to secure your application. **(Skip to step 13)**
+9. Now that your Node-RED instance is ready, click on the *Visit App URL* on the top right section of your screen.
+Follow the wizard to secure your application. **(Skip to step 14)**

-11. From menu in the top right-hand corner, select **Manage Palette**.
+10. From your Node-RED instance, click on the menu at the top right-hand corner, select **Manage Palette**.
 Click the **Install** tab and search **throttle**.
     Install the **node-red-contrib-throttle** node as shown in the image below:

 ![A screenshot of a cell phone Description automatically generated](./media/image8.png)

-12. Repeat step 9 for the **node-red-contrib-scx-ibmiotapp** node.
+11. Repeat step 9 for the **node-red-contrib-scx-ibmiotapp** node.

 ![A screenshot of a social media post Description automatically generated](./media/image9.png)

-13. Copy the contents of the **[IoT Platform to Maximo JSON file](https://github.com/mbenav3/ibm-iotp-maximo-node-red/blob/master/ref/IoT_platform_to_maximo.json)** file.
+12. Copy the contents of the **[IoT Platform to Maximo JSON file](https://github.com/mbenav3/ibm-iotp-maximo-node-red/blob/master/ref/IoT_platform_to_maximo.json)** file.

-14. Navigate back to your Node-RED application and click on the menu button on the top right-hand corner.
+13. Navigate to your Node-RED application and click on the menu button on the top right-hand corner.
 Select **Import** and on the **Clipboard** tab, paste the json object you copied in the previous step.
 Finally, click the **import** button.
 You should see 3 tabs, as shown below:

 ![A screenshot of a social media post Description automatically generated](./media/image10.png)

-16. Create a new tab by clicking the + sign on the top right-hand corner and call the tab **Maximo Meter REST API**:
+14. Create a new tab by clicking the + sign on the top right-hand corner and call the tab **Maximo Meter REST API**:

 ![A picture containing clock, game Description automatically generated](./media/image11.png)

-17. Copy the flow from the **Maximo METER API (Ref)** tab and paste the flows into the **Maximo Meter REST API** tab.
+15. Copy the flow from the **Maximo METER API (Ref)** tab and paste the flows into the **Maximo Meter REST API** tab.

-18. Open the **IoT PLATFORM** node and click the **Pencil Icon** as shown below:
+16. Open the **IoT PLATFORM** node and click the **Pencil Icon** as shown below:

 ![A screenshot of a cell phone Description automatically generated](./media/image12.png)

-19. Enter the credentials to your instance of the IoT Platform that you used in Exercise 4-1 of the lab, Step4.
+17. Enter the credentials to your instance of the IoT Platform that you used in Exercise 4-1 of the lab, Step4.
 NOTE: URL is
     \<org-id\>.messaging.internetofthings.ibmcloud.com

-20. Click the **Update** button.
+18. Click the **Update** button.
 Click the checkbox next to the **Device ID** label to edit the Device ID field, enter the name of the device (ex.
 DBNT).
 Leave the checkbox unchecked.

-21. Click **Done** and then **Deploy** the Node-RED flow.
+19. Click **Done** and then **Deploy** the Node-RED flow.
 The IoT PLATFORM node should now say connected.
 If not, check the credentials or notify the lab instructor.

-22. Open the **Build METER REST API URL** node.
+20. Open the **Build METER REST API URL** node.
 Follow the instructions outlined in the node and replace the appropriate variables.
 For your convenience, all of the configurable variables have been placed at the beginning of the node.